Multi-Objective $\textit{min-max}$ Online Convex Optimization: Related Work

 \subsection{Global Cost Functions in \textsf{Experts} Setting}

 A special case of the {\it min-max} OCO problem \eqref{intro-moregret-def} was considered in \cite{MannorGlobal}, where there are $K$ experts, with expert $i$'s loss at time $t$, being $\ell_t(i)$.
-If expert $i$ is selected by an algorithm $\cA$ with probability $p_t(i)$ at time $t$, then the overall expected loss for expert $i$ is $L_i = \sum_{t=1}^T p_t(i) \ell_t(i)$ where $T$ is the time horizon, and the cost of $\cA$ is the global cost \cite{MannorGlobal}
+If expert $i$ is selected by an algorithm $\cA$ with probability $p_t(i)$ at time $t$, then the overall expected loss for expert $i$ is $L_i = \sum_{t=1}^T p_t(i) \ell_t(i)$, and the cost of $\cA$ is the global cost $C_{\cA}= \max_{i=1, \dots, K}\{ L_i\}$.
+While \cite{MannorGlobal} achieved $O(\sqrt{T}\log K)$ regret using the {\textsf MULTI} algorithm, their setting fundamentally differs from ours: their objective is linear in the actions $p_t$, and the probability mass $p_t(i)$ is split among experts (summing to 1).
+In contrast, with \textit{min-max} OCO actions affect all objective functions simultaneously and in full.
+Consequently, results from \cite{MannorGlobal} and its extensions \cite{azar2014sequential, kesselheim2020online, rakhlinglobal} do not apply to our formulation, even for linear functions.

-The regret of $\cA$ is defined as usual with respect to the static optimal offline algorithm that is required to choose a fixed distribution across all time slots while knowing all losses in advance.

-The name global refers to the fact that the objective function \eqref{defn:globalexpcost} captures the end-to-end cost function rather than a summation of the instantaneous losses.
-For this formulation, which we refer to as GlobalExpertsProblem, \cite{MannorGlobal} proposed an algorithm called {\textsf MULTI} and showed its regret to be $O( \sqrt{T}\log (K))$.
-GlobalExpertsProblem differs with our {\it min-max} OCO formulation, in two fundamental ways, i) the objective inside the $\max$ is a linear function of the actions $p_t(i)$, and ii) the action $p_t(i)$ taken at time $t$ affects each expert's loss but only in an average sense since $\sum_{i=1}^Kp_t(i) = 1$ while with {\it min-max} OCO the action $x_t$ chosen at time $t$ affects both $\sum_{t=1}^T f_t(x_t)$ and $\sum_{t=1}^T g_t(x_t)$ in {\it full}.
-Even though this appears to only be a small difference, it changes everything.
-As a consequence the result on GlobalExpertsProblem does not apply for {\it min-max} OCO even when $f_t, g_t$ are linear.
-Extensions of \cite{MannorGlobal} with additive global functions can be found in \cite{azar2014sequential, kesselheim2020online} while for non-additive ones in \cite{rakhlinglobal}.